angularbinh2020/openvpn3-gui/README.md

 # OpenVPN Manager

-A professional desktop application for managing OpenVPN3 connections on Linux, built with Electron, TypeScript, and React.
+A desktop application for managing OpenVPN3 connections on Linux (linux mint), built with Electron, TypeScript, and React.
+For normal use just download release > extract > run "openvpn-manager" > done

 ---